Tea Tree Oil for Boils

 Types of Boils

 Boils are localized skin infections that result from bacteria entering the hair follicles or oil glands.
 They typically appear as red, swollen bumps that are often filled with pus.
-Boils can occur on any part of the body that including the armpits, inner thighs, and buttocks.
+Boils can occur on any part of the body including the armpits, inner thighs, and buttocks.
 Boils can be caused by various factors such as poor hygiene, friction, or a weakened immune system.

 When it comes to treating boils, many people turn to natural remedies for their potential benefits.
 The list of natural remedies for boils includes: